 When considering credit terms, make sure you don’t overlook invoice factoring.
 This is actually an alternative to bank loans, so some of the above terms such as principal and APR don’t apply.
 Invoice factoring does, however, have a lot to do with cash flow as it’s a method for getting cash immediately for invoices.
 The factoring company pays you upfront for invoices and handles collection from your customers.

-Riviera Finance is one of the leading invoice factoring companies.
+Riviera Finance is one of the leading non-recourse invoice factoring companies.
 With 50 years of experience, Riviera offers flexible financing options for all types of B2B businesses.
 To learn more about how invoice factoring can help your business, contact Riviera Finance.